 The Health Data Collaborative exists to empower countries to achieve the targets set out in the health-related goals, especially but not exclusively those in Goal 3: ensuring healthy lives and promoting wellbeing for all at all ages.

-Achieving these goals will require accurate and timely data in order to understand how much work needs to be done, to staying on track, and to keeping leaders accountable.
+Achieving these goals will require accurate and timely data in order to understand how much work needs to be done, to stay on track, and to keep leaders accountable.

 But around the world today, many countries don’t count who is born, who dies, and other important details about people’s health.
 Health data is often fragmented and piecemeal.

 That makes it harder to make good decisions about where to target resources to improve health and help people to live longer, healthier and more productive lives.

 The Health Data Collaborative will address those challenges by getting global health partners to align their financial and technical resources around a common agenda for measurement and accountability.

 At least five countries engaged in Health Data Collaborative, with completed assessments and investment plan for health data systems and strengthening monitoring of health related Sustainable Development Goals (SDGs).

 Launch of package of tools and guidance to support strengthening of country health data systems, with enhanced coordination of global health data initiatives.